satriavid/Voice-Recognition-STT/README.md

-# Voice Recognition with Whisper and MINDS14
+# Voice Recognition (Speech-To-Text) with Whisper and MINDS14

 Welcome to the Voice Recognition project using the Whisper model and the MINDS14 dataset!
 This project focuses on performing speech-to-text transcription and evaluating the performance of the Whisper model on the MINDS14 dataset.
 This is a project as a part of AI Bootcamp Program by Indonesia AI.